-Since 2004, we have been training African cancer researchers, oncologists, nurses and other medical professionals to address the rising cancer burden in low- and middle-income countries.
+Since 2004, we have been training African cancer researchers, oncologists, nurses and other medical professionals to address the rising cancer burden in low-resource settings.
 Initially, we invited Ugandan clinician-researchers to Seattle for a yearlong fellowship.
-We have shifted more of our training efforts to Kampala, in collaboration with the UCI, so we can develop a larger cadre of African cancer specialists and researchers.
+We have since shifted more of our training efforts to Kampala, in collaboration with Uganda Cancer Institute (UCI), so we can support the development of a larger cadre of African cancer specialists and researchers.

 Cancer has become a leading cause of death among people infected with HIV.
 We are training Ugandan researchers in the study of HIV-associated cancers through doctoral programs and fellowships.
 The fellows below are currently pursuing doctoral programs through NIH D43 training grants as part of the UCI-Fred Hutch Collaboration.

 Born in Kenya to Ugandan parents, Dr. Lubwama earned a master of medicine degree from Makerere University in 2009 and became a medical microbiologist and assistant lecturer there.
 She is now pursuing a doctoral degree in microbiology.
 She studies blood infections in cancer patients and antibiotic-resistant bacteria, a problem of global importance that had not previously been investigated in Uganda.

 Dr. Mugisha was the first person selected for this fellowship program, earning a master’s degree in public health from the University of Washington.
 He went on to earn a master of medicine degree at Stellenbosch University in South Africa.
-Currently pursuing his PhD training, he is also serving as a research investigator and head of the Comprehensive Community Cancer Program at the UCI and is a lecturer at Makerere University.
+Currently pursuing his Ph.D. training, he is also serving as a research investigator and head of the Comprehensive Community Cancer Program at UCI and is a lecturer at Makerere University.